openmediavault/openmediavault-docs/administration/users.rst

 When a user is created |omv| backend executes :command:`useradd` in non-interactive mode with all the information passed from the form fields, this command also creates an entry in :file:`/etc/passwd`, a hashed password in :file:`/etc/shadow`.

-Samba service is watching any changes in users database section so it also sets the password in the Samba tdbsam storage backend.
+Services will perform sync operations like Samba service, that is watching any changes in users database section so it also sets the password in the Samba ``tdbsam`` storage backend;

-Unless normal action of :command:`useradd`, |omv| backend when performs such action do not create a personal group; the non-interactive mode will not demand this.
+others just dont sync such operations like Rsync service, cos has their own user management.

 The mail field is used for cron jobs when the task is selected to run as specific user.
-By default users are created with :command:`/bin/nologin` shell, this will prevent local and remote console access.

 .. attention::

 	- The user profile information (except password) is also stored in the internal |omv| database, along with the public keys.
+So then when user or group are created information should now be stored in ``config.xml``.
 	- The table shows information from internal database and also parses information from :file:`/etc/passwd` lines with a `UID` number higher than 1000.
-A user created in terminal is not in the internal database.
-This causes trouble with samba, as there is no user/password entry in the tdbsam file.
-Just click edit for the user, enter the same or new password, now the user has the linux and samba password synced.
-	- A user can log into the |webui| to see their own profile information.
-Depending if the administrator has setup the username account to allow changes, they can change their password and mail account.
 	- A non-privileged user can become a |webui| administrator by adding them to the ``openmediavault-admin`` group.

-	- When user or group are created information should now be stored in ``config.xml``.
+Manual management
+^^^^^^^^^^^^^^^^^

+Unless normal action of :command:`useradd`, |omv| backend when performs such action do not create a personal group.

+A user created in terminal by the :command:`useradd` command will not be in the internal database.
+This causes trouble with some services; by example *Samba*, as there is no user/password entry in the ``tdbsam`` database of samba.

+To synchronize users or groups that have not been created in the |webui|, simply perform an edit action and change the password or membership.

+Shared Home
+^^^^^^^^^^^

+The private file location or "*home*" place will become a shared resource of any user created, if *User Home directory* is already configure and place is valid.

+This becomes a shared resource only in some services, mostly Samba and Ftp services.